 Some of these tax benefits are closely related, and they're all designed to help minimize the tax burden for working families.
-However, each has its own unique, separate requirements.
+However, each has its own unique requirements.

 Dependents are often children, because, by definition, a dependent is someone who relies upon someone else for financial support.
-That means children who live with their parent or parents almost always qualifies, but those aren't the only dependents.
+Children who live with their parent or parents almost always qualify, but those aren't the only dependents one might have.

 Other types of dependent relationships can exist as well, such as with stepchildren, parents, grandparents, nieces, nephews, siblings, and other family members.
-Even foster children who are placed with you by a court or authorized placement agency can qualify.
+Even foster children who are placed by a court or authorized placement agency can qualify.

 Rules for Qualifying Children

 A qualifying child must be younger than age 19 on the last day of the tax year, or younger than age 24 if they're a full-time student.
 They must be younger than you, and younger than both you and your spouse if you're married.

 There are no age restrictions for children who are totally and permanently disabled.

-Your child dependent can't file a joint married tax return with their spouse unless they do so solely for purposes of claiming a refund—in this case, your child or their spouse didn't have any tax liability that required them to file a return.
+Your child dependent can't file a joint married tax return with their spouse unless they do so solely for purposes of claiming a refund.
+In that case, your child or their spouse didn't have any tax liability that required them to file a return.

 The rules for qualifying relatives are similar, but there are no age or disability limitations.
-There's one other quirk to qualifying relatives—they cannot be the qualifying child dependent of another taxpayer.
+There's one other quirk to qualifying relatives—they cannot be the qualifying child dependents of other taxpayers.

-Some relatives, including your parents and siblings, are exempt from the rule that they must live in your residence, but those who do have to live with you must reside in your home for the entire year, unlike qualifying children that just need to live with you for more than six months.
-You must provide more than half their total support for the year.
+Some relatives, including your parents and siblings, are exempt from the rule that they must live in your residence, but those who do have to live with you must reside in your home for the entire year, unlike qualifying children, who just need to live with you for more than six months.
+You must provide more than half of their total support for the year.